crftr/double_double/README.md

 #### Basic Scenario: We are creating a personal application to only track loan payments back to Grandpa.

-We've decided to keep things very simple and only create two accounts:
+We've decided to keep things very simple and only create a few accounts:
 * 'Cash' an asset account.
 * 'Grandpa Loan' a liability account.
 * 'Spending' an expense account